johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 **ParallelSort.hpp, and ParallelFor.hpp** contain code for sorting in parallel.
 It is used in the kdTree build code.

+**SimpleSort.h, and avlSet.h**  provide alternatives to the std::set() container which are faster and/or take less memory.
+These alternatives are critical to performance due to the high utilization of sets in the cluster-building algorithm.  avlSet.h is a slightly modified version of avlTree.cpp that can be found at [https://github.com/chezruss/avl-tree](https://github.com/chezruss/avl-tree).

 **DBSCANtest.cpp** provides a test and an example and test case for the DBSCAN implementation The default test case is 1600 artificially clustered data with 4000 points per cluster.
 That data is presented to MTDBSCAN.
 The results should, therefore, end up with a Clusters list that is 1600 in size, and clusters will have an average of 4000 values.
 The parameters of the clustering can be overridden using command line arguments.
 Start with -h.
+This file is not necessary other than to test the MTDBSCAN class.

+**ParseArgs.h** provides

 ## MTDBSCAN Class Methods